Skip to main content

-Surgical Reconstruction for Poland Syndrome: Beau's Story
+Surgical reconstruction for Poland syndrome: Beau's story

 Heather gave birth to twins, Beau and Ellie, at a hospital near her home in Lancaster, Pennsylvania.
 Ellie arrived first; three hours later, Beau was born.
 When he was placed on Heather’s chest, she could see something was different about Beau’s left hand.
 Rather than being five individual digits, the fingers on his left hand were fused together.
 Joy over the birth of her children suddenly turned to worry.

-Beau as a baby “There we were trying to be happy and celebrate and we were suddenly thinking about what the future would be like for Beau,” recalls Heather.
+“There we were trying to be happy and celebrate and we were suddenly thinking about what the future would be like for Beau,” recalls Heather.
 “We knew we had to find answers and get him seen by someone as soon as possible.”

-While Heather and the babies recovered from the delivery, her husband, Steven, searched the web about Beau’s condition and found information about Apurva S. Shah, MD, MBA, an orthopaedic surgeon at Children’s Hospital of Philadelphia (CHOP) who specializes in pediatric hand and upper extremity surgery and has extensive training and expertise in congenital hand differences (anomalies).
+While Heather and the babies recovered from the delivery, her husband, Steven, searched the web about Beau’s condition and found information about Apurva S. Shah, MD, MBA, an orthopedic surgeon at Children’s Hospital of Philadelphia (CHOP) who specializes in pediatric hand and upper extremity surgery and has extensive training and expertise in congenital hand differences (anomalies).
 He contacted CHOP and, within a week of Beau’s birth, the family was at CHOP for an evaluation.

 Diagnosis of Poland syndrome